MyPureCloud/developer-center-blog/source/2017-08-10-evolving-the-contact-lookup-api/index.html.markdown

 Anybody can have a bad day, including DynamoDB, and in PureCloud we plan for them.
 With two proven implementations, why not fall back to the Elasticsearch version if DynamoDB isn't feeling well?
 In practice, failures talking to DynamoDB are most frequently due to throttling when we exceed our provisioned throughput on a given table.
 PureCloud uses the open source project called [Dynamic DyanamoDB](https://dynamic-dynamodb.readthedocs.io) which monitors the consumed and provisioned capacity and automatically adjusts provisioning accordingly.
 This project has been a life saver (and a $$$ saver) by helping us keep high utilization on our tables and ensuring we have enough headroom for an increase in traffic.
 Increasing capacity however has a somewhat delayed reaction and can't react quickly to sudden spikes in traffic.
 This is where our Elasticsearch fallback comes into play.

 In the case of sudden spike in traffic that exhausts our provisioned capacity, some of the requests to DynamoDB will fail.
 Using a project called [Hystrix](https://github.com/Netflix/Hystrix) created by [Netflix](https://github.com/Netflix), we can fail over traffic to Elasticsearch as a stop-gap while additional DynamoDB capacity is coming online.
 Hystrix is a fantastic project that provides bulk heading, circuit breakers, and retries for handling failures gracefully and predictably.
-PureCloud uses them extensively to fallback and recover, and limits the cascade of failures to other parts of the system.
+PureCloud uses this library extensively to fallback and recover, which helps limit the cascade of failures to other parts of the system.

 ---